akauppi/firebase-jest-testing/README.md

 $ (cd sample/functions && npm install)
 ```

-After this, you're ready to start the emulation and run tests against it.
+Now, you're ready to start the emulation and run tests against it.

 ## Two ways ahead